 The most common responses to these questions are

 - for its own sake because it is a beautiful and amazing human accomplishment;

 - to be prepared for university and future careers, especially in science, technology, engineering, and mathematics (STEM) fields

 - to develop conceptual understanding and problem solving

 - to develop rational and logical thought (which is required in many areas of life)

 - to practise high levels of cognition which is beneficial to an individual in many ways

 It is also important that students see the role of mathematics in their daily lives, their community practices, and their cultural backgrounds.

-All of the VCE Mathematics subjects are offered in Units 1 – 4: Maths Methods, General Maths Further and Further Maths, General Maths Specialist and Specialist Maths.
+All of the VCE Mathematics subjects are offered in Units 1 – 4: General Mathematics, Further Mathematics, Mathematical Methods and Specialist Mathematics.